EcoShoppr/EcoShoppr/README.md

+EcoShoppr
+By Roman Rosales, Mason Brown, Quan Doan

+EcoShoppr is a platform which is designed to help consumers save money and optimize their grocery budgets.

+The platform uses grocery store website price information and user collected data, to actively compile a online record of grocery store prices in your local area.
+This information is useful to the consumer as they can compare prices of individual items between different stores and shop in a more "Eco" manner.

+We also try to work with small businesses to create an online presence in which they can showcase their products and prices.

+Running the Project with Docker
+1: Install Docker 2: docker pull masonsbrown/ecoshoppr:latest 3: docker run -d -p 3000:3000 masonsbrown/eccoshoppr visit your browser!

+(To stop container:) 1: docker ps 2: docker stop

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.